 Data For Driving Time/Recharge Time Ratios at 90 km/h and 130 km/h: Battery Life.

 The you tube channel ‘battery life’ does full range tests in Germany at both 90 km/h and 130 km/h.
 These videos are interesting and and give insights into other factors affecting range, however tests focus on driving cars from full charge until range is fully used and then charging until the battery is completely charged.
-This is useful data, but differ from what you would get in the real world, when charging when convenient and you want to stop, and not necessarily waiting for an absolutely full charge.
+This is useful data, but differs a little from what you would get in the real world, as you will charge when convenient and you want to stop, and will get best results with most cars if you don’t wait for an absolutely full charge as opposed to 80% or 90%, unless want to be stopped for long enough for a full charge for other reasons.

 When on a road trip, it is recommended, that the driver rests every 2 hours for around 15 minutes.
 Some people ignore these recommendations, and other instead use multiple drivers, but until there is genuine level 4 or level 5 self driving cars, it is recommended to take the breaks even if swapping drivers.